dbcli/pgcli/docs/pages/full_screen_apps.rst

     - An :class:`~prompt_toolkit.output.Output` instance.
 This is an abstraction on the output stream, and is called by the renderer.

-However, all three of the I/O objects are optional, and prompt_toolkit uses the obvious default.
+As hinted before all three of the I/O objects are optional, and prompt_toolkit uses the obvious default.

 We'll come back at what the :class:`~prompt_toolkit.application.Application` instance is later.

-So, the only thing we actually need in order to run an application is this:
+So, the only thing we actually need in order to run an application is the following:

 .. code:: python